Worst-case Harrow-Hassidim-Lloyd algorithm with average-case correct quantum Fourier transform: Introduction

-Finally, with $C, P$ satisfying (\ref{intro:eq2}) and (\ref{intro:eq3}), we prove that when $F_N^{-1}$ is replaced by $C$ and $F_N$ is replaced by $P$ in the HHL algorithm, we will obtain a state that is close to the desired state of the HHL algorithm with high fidelity on average.
-The rigorous statements are given in Theorems \ref{main theorem} and \ref{main theorem:general case}.
-We also considered special cases when $C, P$ are unitary channels under different assumptions.
-Due to the unitary property, the results are much more concise in comparison, see Theorems \ref{thm1:case with C inverse}, \ref{thm2:case with C inverse}, \ref{thm1:case with C, P and more} and \ref{thm2:case with C, P and more}.
+Finally, assuming that $C$ and $P$ satisfy these strengthened average-case conditions, we prove that replacing $F_N^{-1}$ by $C$ and $F_N$ by $P$ in the HHL algorithm produces a state close to the desired output state, with high average fidelity.
+The rigorous statements are given in Theorems~\ref{main theorem} and~\ref{main theorem:general case}.
+We also consider special cases in which $C$ and $P$ are unitary channels; in these settings the results take a simpler form, as shown in Theorems~\ref{thm1:case with C inverse}, \ref{thm2:case with C inverse}, \ref{thm1:case with C, P and more}, and \ref{thm2:case with C, P and more}.